Relocation Information Guide

-BERA Summer Camp: This program is offered for families living "on-site," as well as for children of BNL employees.
-The program runs daily during July and August from 8:30 am - 5:00 p.m.
+BERA Spring & Summer Camp: This program is offered for families living "on-site", as well as for children of BNL employees.
+The program runs for one week during school spring break, and daily during July and August from 8:30 am - 5:00 pm.
 Children ages 5 -13 may participate.
 Arts and crafts, sports activities, and educational activities are provided in a multi-cultural setting.
-Red Cross Certified Swimming instructors offer once a week swim lessons in five different categories.
+Red Cross certified swimming instructors offer once-a-week swim lessons by age.
 For additional information, please see BERA's BNL Summer Camp for Employees Off-Site (PDF).
-You may also contact Christine Carter at (631) 344-5090 or firstname.lastname@example.org.
+You may also contact Christine Carter at (631) 344-5090 or email@example.com.

-Play Group: Organized by the Hospitality Committee, this program meets weekly on Wednesdays, 9:30 a.m. - 11:30 a.m. in the Recreation Building in the on-site housing area.
+Play Group: Organized by the Hospitality Committee, this program meets weekly on Wednesdays, 10:00 am - 12 noon in the Recreation Building (bldg.
+317) in the on-site housing area.
 A parent stays with his or her child.
-This organization offers parents and their children, infants to pre-school, a time and place to play and socialize, in addition to providing new and first-time parents a place to meet others.
-For additional information, call (631) 399-7656.
+The Play Group offers parents and their children (infants to pre-school) a time and place to play and socialize, in addition to providing new and first-time parents a place to meet others.
+For additional information, please call (631) 344-5090.

 A car is necessary on Long Island but other options include taxis, limousines, buses, trains (Long Island Railroad), and rental cars.